MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcbdqremoveio.md

 If the queue is protected by a <a href="https://msdn.microsoft.com/0585fc2a-0d0b-434d-92b3-da07a9385444">spin lock</a> rather than a <a href="https://msdn.microsoft.com/e2142b6d-f460-4f80-be0f-e00b5d43731c">mutex object</a> or <a href="https://msdn.microsoft.com/be18a6e6-863d-4a0c-9bcd-a36ace0b54fe">resource variable</a>, the caller of <i>FltCbdqRemoveIo</i> can be running at IRQL &lt;= DISPATCH_LEVEL.
 If a mutex or resource is used, the caller must be running at IRQL &lt;= APC_LEVEL.

+There is a potential race between the filter manager removing a cancelled I/O request, and the filter driver removing it because it was completed.
+It is important to note that the request context remains valid after it is first removed, which will cause a second removal attempt to fail.

 ## -see-also